eklchan/eklchan/README.md

 In my spare time, I enjoy cycling 🚴, learning foreign languages 🌎, photoghraphy 📷, hiking 🥾 and cooking 🍚.

-🔭 I’m currently working on our website www.fairpointnews.com  <br />
+🔭 I’m currently working on our website www.fairpointnews.com and the new iteration of www.GCSE.com <br />
 🌱 I’m currently learning Redux and Flutter <br />
 👯 I’m looking to collaborate on anything, in particularly something related to Mobile UI! <br />
 😄 Pronouns: he/his <br />